MicrosoftDocs/azure-management-docs/articles/azure-arc/resource-bridge/troubleshoot-resource-bridge.md

 When running an `az arcappliance` command, you might see a connection error: `authentication handshake failed: x509: certificate signed by unknown authority`

-This is usually caused when trying to run commands from remote PowerShell, which isn't supported by Azure Arc resource bridge.
+This error is often caused when trying to run commands from remote PowerShell, which Azure Arc resource bridge doesn't support.

-To install Azure Arc resource bridge on an Azure Stack HCI cluster, `az arcappliance` commands must be run locally on a node in the cluster.
+To install Arc resource bridge on an Azure Stack HCI cluster, `az arcappliance` commands must be run locally on a node in the cluster.
 Sign in to the node through Remote Desktop Protocol (RDP) or use a console session to run these commands.

 ## Azure Arc-enabled VMware VCenter issues

 ### `errorResponse: error getting the vsphere sdk client`

 Errors with `errorCode: CreateConfigKvaCustomerError` and `errorResponse: error getting the vsphere sdk client` occur when your deployment machine is trying to establish a TCP connection to your vCenter address but encounters a problem.
-This may be due to your vCenter address being incorrect (403 or 404 error) or because a network/proxy/firewall configuration blocks it (connection attempt failed).
+This can happen when your vCenter address is incorrect (403 or 404 error), or because a network/proxy/firewall configuration blocks it (connection attempt failed).

 If you enter your vCenter address as a hostname and receive the error `no such host`, then your deployment machine isn't able to resolve the vCenter hostname via the client DNS.
-This might happen when the deployment machine is able to resolve the vCenter hostname but the deployment machine can't reach the IP address it received from DNS.
+This may occur when the deployment machine is able to resolve the vCenter hostname, but the deployment machine can't reach the IP address it received from DNS.
 You might also see this error if the endpoint returned by DNS isn't your vCenter address, or if the traffic was intercepted by proxy.
 If your deployment machine is able to communicate with your vCenter address, confirm that your username and password are correct.

 ### vSphere SDK client - Connection attempt failed

-If you receive an error during deployment that states: `errorCode_: _CreateConfigKvaCustomerError_, _errorResponse_: _error getting the vsphere sdk client: Post \_https://ip.address/sdk\_: dial tcp ip.address:443: connectex: A connection attempt failed because the connected party did not properly respond after a period of time, or established connection failed because connected host has failed to respond._ }` then your management machine is not able to communicate with your vCenter server.
+If you receive an error during deployment that states: `errorCode_: _CreateConfigKvaCustomerError_, _errorResponse_: _error getting the vsphere sdk client: Post \_https://ip.address/sdk\_: dial tcp ip.address:443: connectex: A connection attempt failed because the connected party did not properly respond after a period of time, or established connection failed because connected host has failed to respond._ }` then your management machine is unable to communicate with your vCenter server.

 To resolve this issue, ensure that your management machine meets the [management machine requirements](system-requirements.md#management-machine-requirements) and that there's not a firewall or proxy blocking communication.